 In the warehousing industry, anything that facilitates the organization and management of your inventory is a huge advantage.
-Things like RFID have come a long way since the pen and paper days, but maintaining an accurate and up-to-date picture of your entire operation can still be a challenge.
+Technology like RFID has come a long way since the pen-and-paper days, but maintaining an accurate and up-to-date picture of your entire operation is still challenging.

 What is RFID?

 RFID stands for radio frequency identification.
 It’s a form of wireless technology that uses radio-frequency electromagnetic fields to transfer data.
 Today, this technology is found in a wide variety of industries and is used to monitor everything from your family pet to your passport.

 With its ability to track and identify in real time, it’s no surprise that RFID technology has become an invaluable tool for warehouse management and inventory control.

 A shipment arrives.
 An RFID tag (or chip) is attached to the items in that shipment – either to individual boxes or an entire pallet.
 Each tag features an internal memory to store the item’s information, which can be modified as it moves through different processes in the warehouse.